natgo/wt-wiki-scraper/wikitext-transpiled/ground/Hovet.md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
+The Hovet suffers from a low power-to-weight ratio and low top speed.
+One of its upsides is the good acceleration

 {{tankMobility|abMinHp=301|rbMinHp=188}}